godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, support for the controller inferred data source is requested.
 If supported, you will receive hand tracking data even if the user has a controller in hand, with finger positions automatically inferred from controller input and/or sensors.

-\ **Node:** This requires the OpenXR data source extension and controller inferred handtracking to be supported by the XR runtime.
+\ **Note:** This requires the OpenXR data source extension and controller inferred handtracking to be supported by the XR runtime.
 If not supported this setting will be ignored. :ref:`xr/openxr/extensions/hand_tracking<class_ProjectSettings_property_xr/openxr/extensions/hand_tracking>` must be enabled for this setting to be used.

 .. rst-class:: classref-item-separator